FAQ SPECIAL FEE 2025-2026

 The consequences of a failure to pay the special fee are contemplated across sections 1.79 [Definitions], 1.83 [Failure to pay other fees, assessments, fines or costs by due date], and 2.27 [registration renewal] of the CVBC Bylaws.

-Notwithstanding the above, failure to pay the special fee will result in the special fee becoming an “outstanding fee, special fee or assessment” and a debt owed by the registrant to the College as contemplated in section 2.27(1)(c) of the Bylaws.
-Pursuant to section 2.27(3), if the outstanding amount or debt is not paid by the end of the registration year, then the registrar is required to cancel the registration of the registrant.
+Notwithstanding any of the above, failure to pay the special fee or the late fee by the end of the registration year will result in the special fee and/or the late fee, as the case may be, becoming an “outstanding fee, late fee, … special fee or assessment” as contemplated in section 2.27(1)(c) of the Bylaws.
+Pursuant to section 2.27(3), if the outstanding amount is not paid by the end of the registration year, then the registrar is required to cancel the registration of the registrant.
+For the avoidance of doubt, no authority lies with the registrar or with the Council to provide relief in respect of the effect of section 2.27(3) of the Bylaws.